rm511130/Tanzu-Workshop-TKGI/README.md

 - Leave open all your Terminal Windows that are running the `timer-test` program.
 We will get back to them in a few minutes.

 **Let's recap:**
-- TKG-i allows for isolation of workloads in a multi-tenant environment where users such as `devops1` have `management` scope to create and manage their own K8s clusters within the limits set by the operators who set up the TKG-i control plane.
+- TKGI allows for isolation of workloads in a multi-tenant environment where users such as `devops1` have `management` scope to create and manage their own K8s clusters within the limits set by the operators who set up the TKG-i control plane.
-- TKG-i enables the separation of responsibilities between DevOps and Ops, without the risk of allowing DevOps to overconsume resources beyond what is approved or available.
+- TKGI enables the separation of responsibilities between DevOps and Ops, without the risk of allowing DevOps to overconsume resources beyond what is approved or available.
 - K8s roles and rolebindings are an effective way to limit the scope of control for an individual or a group of users to specific namespaces.
 - K8s namespaces share Master Nodes, Worker Nodes, and Networking, so they can expose workloads to noisy-neighbor effects.
 K8s has the flexibility to set CPU and Memory limits to workloads, but the sharing and utilization of resources has to be monitored carefully.